Agentss – Compactos (1982 – 83)

-The precursors of so-called BRock were the cariocas from Gang 90, and his debut at the MPB-Shell festival in August 1981 with the song Perdidos na Selva.
-From there, three factors contributed for the formation and dissemination of a new musical explosion with its apex culminating in the realization of the first Rock in Rio in January 1985.
+The precursors of so-called BRock were the Cariocas from Gang 90, and his debut at the MPB-Shell festival in August 1981 with the song Perdidos na Selva.
+From there, three factors contributed to the formation and dissemination of a new musical explosion with its apex culminating in the realization of the first Rock in Rio in January 1985.

 They are: the foundation of Circo Voador (a playhouse) in January 82 in Ipanema, the premiere of Fluminense FM (Maldita), first radio to play (solely) rock in national territory, and the organization of the first punk festival, Começo do Fim do Mundo on November 82, at the newly inaugurated SESC Pompeia.